-Check out the list below to see all of the actors who have played Superman, starting with Bud Collyer in 1940 (just two years after Superman first appeared in comics) and running all the way through to 2018 with Henry Cavill, Tyler Hoechlin and Jason J. Lewis all taking on the role.
-Underneath the list is the answer to the question in the title of this post: Who has played Superman the longest?
+Check out the list below to see all of the actors who have played Superman over the years.
+Starting with Bud Collyer in 1940 (just two years after Superman first appeared in comics) and running all the way through to 2020, these are the actors who have taken on the role.

 - Bud Collyer – The Adventures of Superman radio serial (1940 – 1951) + Superman Fleischer / Famous Studios cartoons (1942-1943)